Wheatland County, Alberta: Education

 Wheatland County is part of the Golden Hills School Division.

-There are two schools within Wheatland County boundaries: the Carseland School (elementary), and the Wheatland Crossing School (K-12).
+There are two schools within Wheatland County boundaries: Carseland School (elementary), and Wheatland Crossing School (K-12).

 Carseland School is one of the oldest schools in the region.
 It was originally built in 1930 then rebuilt in 1993.
 It serves the hamlet of approximately 700 people as well as the surrounding rural area.

 The Wheatland Crossing School is located in rural Wheatland County and serves students living in Rockyford, Rosebud, Standard, Cluny, Gleichen, Hussar, and east Wheatland.
 The official grand opening for Wheatland Crossing took place on September 26, 2017.

 Located in Strathmore, Alberta, there are additional schools belonging to the Golden Hills School Division.
 There are three elementary schools (Wheatland, Westmount, and Brentwood), one junior high school (Crowther Memorial Junior High School), and one high school (Strathmore High School).
 In 2018, a new regional K-12 school (George Freeman) opened and will be serving Strathmore and rural Wheatland County students.

 Christ the Redeemer Catholic School Division also provides education services to the region with a K-6 School (Sacred Heart Academy) and grade 7 to 12 school (Holy Cross Collegiate) in Strathmore.

 In September 2008, Trinity Christian Academy opened at the former Covenant Bible College property in Strathmore.
 Trinity Christian is a Christian school providing Kindergarten through grade 9 and is publicly funded.

 Economy

 The economy of Wheatland County is dominated by agriculture and the oil and gas industry.

-There are two industrial areas in the County.
-The Origin Business Park is a light/medium industrial area on Highway 1 near the Rocky View County border.
-The Goldfinch Industrial ASP area has a heavy industrial cluster.
-Goldfinch is located off of Highway 24 near the Hamlet of Carseland and is served by CP Rail.
-Companies such as Nutrien, Orica, Stella Jones, Federated Coop Ltd, and Richardson Pioneer have plants in the area.

-Wheatland County also has a developing renewable energy industry with several solar and wind projects and a gas to liquids upgrading facility.
-The county is actively pursuing opportunities in the hydrogen space and has hired a specialist to develop a strategy and engage industry.

-In July 2022, CGC Inc., announced plans to invest $210 Million to construct a wallboard plant in the Goldfinch area of the county.

-On September 21, 2022, De Havilland Canada announced that it would construct a new aircraft production facility called De Havilland Field in Wheatland County.
-This is an investment that will eventually create 1,500 jobs.
+There are two industrial areas in the county.